CryptoBench: A Dynamic Benchmark for Expert-Level Evaluation of LLM Agents in Cryptocurrency: The CryptoBench Benchmark

-\item \textbf{Dynamic and Evolving:} The cryptocurrency market is defined by its relentless pace of innovation and change; protocols emerge, narratives shift, and token standards evolve in a matter of weeks.
+\textbf{Dynamic and Evolving:} The cryptocurrency market is defined by its relentless pace of innovation and change; protocols emerge, narratives shift, and token standards evolve in a matter of weeks.
 A static benchmark in such an environment would quickly become outmoded and susceptible to contamination, where models are simply trained on the answers.
 To combat this, CryptoBench is designed as a \textbf{``living'' benchmark}.
 Its questions are built on a templated framework that allows for rapid and systematic updates.
 Core entities within questions—such as token tickers, wallet addresses, transaction hashes, and timeframes—are treated as variables that can be periodically refreshed.
 We have established a roadmap for \textbf{monthly updates} to the benchmark.
 These updates will not only refresh the data points in existing questions but will also introduce entirely new tasks that reflect emerging market narratives and DeFi primitives (e.g., questions related to restaking, modular blockchains, or new oracle designs).
 This dynamic structure serves two critical purposes: 1) it ensures the benchmark's \textbf{long-term relevance} by keeping pace with the market, and 2) it provides strong \textbf{resistance to contamination}, as memorizing past question-answer pairs will offer diminishing returns.
 This forces agents to demonstrate genuine, generalizable capabilities rather than pattern-matching against a fixed dataset.